 - 1(A).
 All QMA rules, regulations and engine specifications will be strictly adhered to at all QMA events.
 All decisions of the Officials will be final. - 1(B).
-All participants at a QMA event must present their valid QMA I.D. card at the time of signing in. - 1(C).
 All numbers will be furnished.
 All cars must have a minimum of 3 numbers plainly visible.
-Placement of numbers: 1 on the left front, 1 on the left rear, and 1 on the right rear. - 1(D).
+Placement of numbers: 1 on the left front, 1 on the left rear, and 1 on the right rear. - 1(C).
 Cars may qualify and practice without tail cones; however, tail cones must be in place for racing.
-If you qualify without your tail cone, you must scale without your tail cone and make weight, if underweight, the result is a DQ. - 1(E).
+If you qualify without your tail cone, you must scale without your tail cone and make weight, if underweight, the result is a DQ. - 1(D).
 Cars leaving the track must do so with caution.
 Driving through the pits, hot chute or scale area is prohibited; the penalty is a DQ from race by any race official.